ShiMeiWo/next/compiler.md

 }
 ```

-If you want to use custom preprocessor in your project you should install `@riotjs/cli` as `devDependency` runnint it via npm scripts as follows:
+If you want to use custom preprocessors in your project you should install `@riotjs/cli` as `devDependency` runnint it via npm scripts as follows:

 ```json